 As you read through and study the textbook, mark-up the text in whatever system you want (underlining, drawing boxes, stars, brackets etc.) and also annotate the text by writing notes, ideas and comments in the margins.
 You may say "the text was so boring or incomprehensible that I had nothing to write..."
 Annotating is writing what you are thinking as you read the text-so there is always something to write.
-For instance in these boring or confusing sections you could write: "This is soooo boring!
+For instance, in these boring or confusing sections you could write: "This is soooo boring!
 It is the most boring thing I have ever read.
 I should never read this section ever again!!!"
-Or if it is confusing you could write: "This is so incomprehensible, how could anyone understand it!"
-Mark-up and annotation is especially important in the literary interlude and literary interview portions of the manuscripts which deal with primary texts because very few exam questions will come from these sections.
+Mark-up and annotation are especially important in the literary interlude and literary interview portions of the manuscripts which deal with primary texts because very few exam questions will come from these sections.
 Marking up and annotating a text will document that you have read all of the material.
 Let me put it another way: I want to give you an easy grade for simply reading the manuscript.
 As you mark-up and annotate the text, you are attempting to convince me that you have done a close reading of the text in preparation for the exams.
 At the end of the semester, I will collect your manuscript and look through them to determine how thoroughly you have read the material based upon your mark-up and annotations.
 I will assign a letter grade which will determine 5% of your final grade.
 This is an assignment designed to help you pull up your class average.
 However, if you do not apply effort, then it will backfire and will pull down your class average.
 Be sure to write your name and box number on the outside of the front page of the manuscript to make it easier to return.